-Livingston, Montana, and the surrounding areas are known for beauty.
+Paradise Valley is known for its beauty.
+There's a reason they named the valley what they did.
 Between mountains and wild rivers with spectacular waterfalls, animal activity, wildflowers, and world-famous geology, there's a little something for every nature lover.
 The best part?
 You can experience an immense amount of this natural allure from the comfort of your car.
-Enjoy a few of these scenic drives around Livingston.
+Enjoy a few of these scenic drives around the impressive views.

 The casual researcher can find many explanations for how the Crazy Mountains got their name.
 But no matter which origin story you prefer, they certainly make an impression.
 Head east on I-90 to the junction with Highway 89 N, and head up the road with the Crazies to your right.
 Pass through small towns and communities as you enjoy the changing views.
-After you pass through Wilsall, you'll take Highway 86, or Flathead Creek Road, which will loop you to the west and south along the eastern side of the Bridger Mountain Range before depositing you in Bozeman, where you can loop back to Livingston on I-90.
+After you pass through Wilsall, you'll take Highway 86, or Flathead Creek Road, which will loop you to the west and south along the eastern side of the Bridger Mountain Range before depositing you in Bozeman near I-90.

 The total trip should take about two hours, so if you plan a half-day for the drive, you'll still have time for short hikes and panoramic photo ops.

 If the season is right (meaning the road is open and clear of snow), the Beartooth Highway allows you to drive above 10,000 feet in elevation and take in dazzling views of craggy mountains.
 Drive from Livingston to Gardiner, where you'll enter the park and head through the Lamar Valley to Cooke City.
 From there, you're taking Highway 212 to Red Lodge, the section known as the Beartooth Highway, where you should expect tight corners, panoramas that you would expect from an airplane, and steep climbs not for the faint-of-horsepower.
-From there, your route will take you north again to I-90, where it's a simple jaunt back west to Livingston.
+From there, your route will take you north again to I-90.

 This is an impressive day's journey, so expect at least six hours of driving time, without taking scenery stops into account.
 You'll want to bring the road trip snacks and plan for picnicking pit stops along the way.